Johnson & Johnson to buy private drug developer for $1.75 billion

-Johnson & Johnson (JNJ.N) agreed to pay $1.75 billion (1.08 billion pounds) in cash to buy privately held Alios BioPharma Inc, which is developing a drug for a respiratory viral infection for which there is no approved treatment.
+Johnson & Johnson (JNJ.N) agreed to pay $1.75 billion in cash to buy privately held Alios BioPharma Inc, which is developing a drug for a common respiratory viral infection in children for which there is no approved treatment.

 J&J has been increasing its focus on treatments for infectious diseases, having signed two other deals earlier this year – one for the maintenance treatment of people with HIV and the second to treat influenza.